Amazon's widespread fire damage 'invisible to our eyes' | DW | 18.08.2020

 "We are making big, enormous efforts to fight fires and deforestation, but even so, we are criticized," he said.

 Experts, however, have accused Bolsonaro of cherry-picking the data.
-IPAM says deforestation increased by 25% year-on-year in the first half of 2020, the fastest rate in 13 years, and that at least 3,000 square kilometers (1,200 square miles) had been cut down by June.
-In addition, the research body flags the more than 4,500 square kilometers of Amazon deforested in 2019 which are still waiting to be burned.
+INPE says deforestation increased by 25% year-on-year in the first half of the year, and that at least 3,000 square kilometers (1,200 square miles) had been cut down by June.
+Alencar said that if the current rate continues, 2020 would be Brazil's worst year for deforestation in more than a decade.

 Read more: How deforestation can lead to more infectious diseases